yoichio/public-documents/multiranges.md

 [Input Events](https://www.w3.org/TR/input-events-2/) if the user agent passes multiple ranges through ```getTargetRanges()```.
 Ditto to delete and cut.)

+We say selection is DOM-contiguous if there is only one DOM-contiguous Range or a caret.
+Selection is DOM-contiguous if ```getSelection().getStaticRanges().length == 1```
-If there is only one DOM-contiguous Range or a caret, the user agent offers exisiting functionality (text input, expanding selection, execCommand, etc...).
+If selection is DOM-contiguous, the user agent offers exisiting functionality (text input, expanding selection, execCommand, etc...).
 (can it also accepets one "visible-contiguous" Range on ```'multiple-user-layout'``` mode?)